Austin Slater Preview, Player Props: Giants vs. Reds

 Austin Slater At The Plate

-- Slater is batting .255 with four doubles, five home runs and 16 walks.
+- Slater is hitting .259 with four doubles, five home runs and 16 walks.

-- Slater has driven in a run in 13 games this year (20.6%), including four games with more than one RBI (6.3%).
-He has also driven in three or more of his team's runs in one contest.
+- In 13 games this year (20.3%), Slater has picked up an RBI, and in four of those games (6.3%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- In 17 of 63 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 18 times this season (28.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.